SkillDevs/electric_dart/packages/electricsql_flutter/README.md

-## electric_flutter
+## electricsql_flutter

-Extra set of utilities when using Electric in a Flutter application to complement `electric_dart`.
+Extra set of utilities when using Electric in a Flutter application to complement `electricsql`.

 ### Features